 Dana has been working in the internet industry since 1992, has held the positions of web developer, technical writer, and online community manager.
 She is a geek girl with a passion for science and computing.

 After 20-odd years of trying to figure out what Buddhism was about, Linda Blanchard founded the Skeptical Buddhists’ Sangha in Second Life in 2007 to get her questions answered, and there discovered friends and community, along with a better understanding of the dharma.
 She is -- very slowly -- learning Pali, the language of the oldest Buddhist literature.
 As a result, she's written a few papers (on Dependent Arising) for the Journal of the Oxford Centre for Buddhist Studies.
 Links to these can be found on the About page of her blog.

 Mark J. Knickelbine, MA, C-MI, is a writer, editor, political activist, and certified meditation instructor.
-"Buddhism Without Beliefs" and "The End of Faith" led me to seek out a dharma practice without the religious trappings of Buddhism.
-I found it at a local health clinic, where I learned mindfulness in the manner of Jon Kabat-Zinn.
-I've continued to study texts from the Pali, Chan and Zen traditions, and I practice with a secular mindfulness group in Madison, Wisconsin.
-I'm a writer, editor, and political activist, and I have a masters in English, which qualifies me to pontificate on nearly any topic.
+"Buddhism Without Beliefs" and "The End of Faith" led him to seek out a dharma practice without the religious trappings of Buddhism.
+He found it at a local health clinic, where he learned mindfulness in the manner of Jon Kabat-Zinn.
+He has continued to study texts from the Pali, Chan and Zen traditions, and he is an active member of the mindfulness community at the UWHealth Department of Integrative Medicine.
+Mark is a member of the SBA board and serves as Practice Director.